jmtoung/autocomplete-immutable/README.md

+To run this example, please clone this repository and then run the command `npm start`.

 This project demonstrates an issue encountered when using the 'AutoComplete' component from 'redux-form-material-ui':
 After selection of an item in the AutoComplete menu, the TextField is "fixed" -